borbware/emuurom-web/playtesting.md

 To make sure your recording setup works, open EMUUROM and take a short test recording of the CONFIG screen that appears when you open the game.

-* Press either
+1. Press either
   * the directional pad on the controller
   * the arrow keys on the keyboard
-* Say something to the mic.
+2. Say something to the mic.
-* Confirm that the record contains
+3. Stop recording and confirm that the recorded video features
   * a fully visible game screen
   * your voice
   * the sound played when the buttons were pressed